-Some of the methods that can be applied in such circumstances can be found in recent work on DINA for China (Piketty et al., 2017) and France (a country with detailed tax data but where only income tax tables are available prior to 1970; see Garbinti et al., 2018).
-Piketty et al. (2019) further develop, for the USA, a simplified methodology that starts from the fiscal income top income share series and makes very basic assumptions on how each income component from national income that is not included in fiscal income is distributed.
+Some of the methods that can be applied in such circumstances can be found in recent work on DINA for China (Piketty, Yang and Zucman, 2017) and France (a country with detailed tax data but where only income tax tables are available prior to 1970; see Garbinti, Goupille and Piketty, 2018).
+Piketty, Saez and Zucman (2019) further develop, for the US, a simplified methodology that starts from the fiscal income top income share series and makes very basic assumptions on how each income component from national income that is not included in fiscal income is distributed.

-3. Income Inequality Dynamics: Countries and Regions
+4. Income Inequality Dynamics: countries and regions

-The methods proposed in the DINA project have already been applied to several countries:

-the United States in North America; France in Europe; China, India and Malaysia in Asia; Brazil in South America; Russia; and the Middle East.
+The methods proposed in the DINA project have already been applied to several countries: the United States in North America; France in Europe; China, India and Malaysia in Asia; Brazil in South America; Russia; and the Middle East.
 The new series combine national accounts, survey, and fiscal data in a systematic manner in order to estimate the distribution of pre-tax national income (including tax exempt capital income and undistributed profits).